sehunkeem/quant-strat-live-performance/README.md

 This repository demonstrates a live market-neutral quantitative trading strategy I have been running in the cryptocurrency market since January 31, 2025.
 Performance metrics and plots are automatically updated on a daily basis.

+---

+## Daily Metrics

-- **Daily Metrics**
+- **`evaluation_summary.csv`**

-  `evaluation_summary.csv`: Contains key performance and risk statistics, such as the Sharpe ratio, maximum drawdown, and volatility.
+  Contains key performance and risk statistics—such as the Sharpe ratio, maximum drawdown, volatility, and other metrics—calculated at the end of each trading day.

+---

+## Plots

-- **Plots**
+- **`cumulative_return_unlevered.png`**

-  `cumulative_return_unlevered.png`: Displays the strategy’s cumulative return over time, illustrating its realized performance.
+  Shows the strategy’s unlevered cumulative return over time, illustrating the growth of 1 unit since trading began.

+- **`distribution_unlevered_returns.png`**
+  Displays a histogram of daily unlevered returns, helping visualize the frequency and magnitude of gains/losses.

+- **`drawdown_unlevered.png`**
+  Plots the strategy’s drawdown over time—i.e., how far the portfolio has fallen from its historical peak.

+- **`scatter_strategy_vs_btc.png`**
+  A scatter plot comparing daily strategy returns vs. BTC daily returns, useful for spotting correlation or regime shifts.

+- **`scatter_strategy_vs_eth.png`**
+  A scatter plot comparing daily strategy returns vs. ETH daily returns, likewise illustrating any relationship or dispersion of returns.